franzinc/nfs/README.md

     make install

-The install step expects that cygwin has C:\ mounted as /c.
+The install step expects that cygwin has `C:\` mounted as `/c`.
 It is also possible to build an installer via:

     make installer

-This will produce an _nsi_ file that can be used to install.
+This will produce an _exe_ file that can be used to install.

 ## Configuration